 Please note the 100 mile route contains a significant number of hills as it tours through the scenic Kettle Moraine.
 The 70-mile route also contains hilly riding, particularly in the western sections of the route.
 Training and previous experience riding hills is recommended.
-Riders should plan to ride at an 12-14 mph minimum pace to complete the 100 mile route in the alloted time.
+Riders should plan to ride at an 12-14 mph minimum pace to complete the 100 mile route in the allotted time.

 112 Mile "Iron Raccoon"

 Start 7:00-7:30AM - Check-in and Registration begins at 6:30am

 This route will follow the 100 mile route.
 There will be a 12-mile loop with very challenging hills near the Parnell Tower.
-This route will contain signficant hills and climbs.
+This route will contain significant hills and climbs.
 Prior riding experience on hills and training for distance cycling is strongly recommended.
-Riders should plan to ride at an avaerage 14-16mph or faster pace to complete the ride in the allotted time.
+Riders should plan to ride at an average 14-16mph or faster pace to complete the ride in the allotted time.